NEW! Listen to this blog on Depression by pressing the “Play” button below!

 The VA also recognizes dysthymic disorder as a type of depression, which is characterized by a mildly depressed or irritable mood.
 It requires feeling depressed for two years or more with symptoms that greatly prevent everyday functioning.
 An individual with dysthymic disorder may also have low self-esteem, feelings of hopelessness, difficulty in decision making, and concentration challenges.

-It’s important for a veteran looking to obtain VA benefits for depression to know the eligibility requirements.
+Direct service connection means that an in-service incident directly caused a veteran’s depression.
+It’s important for a veteran looking to make a VA disability claim for depression to know the eligibility requirements.
 Specifically, the veteran would need to show:

 - A current diagnosis of depression